kaazing/javascript.client/README.md

 ##Notes
 * Amqp-0-9-1.js library will not work with the WebSocket implementation available in Android stock(default) browser.
 To make it work with Android stock(default) browser, please use Amqp-0-9-1.js with Kaazing's WebSocket.js.
 * Please don't edit files in the "dist" subdirectory as they are generated via Grunt.
 You'll find source code in the "src" subdirectory!
+* During release the contents of this repo are released to https://github.com/kaazing/bower-kaazing-amqp-0-9-1-client-javascript repository.